Ayush-dvplr/intermediate_eth_ass1/README.md

 This program is a basic voting contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
 The contract includes functionalities such as creating proposals and voting on them.
 This program serves as a simple and straightforward introduction to Solidity programming and can be used as a stepping stone for more complex projects in the future.

+In this smart contract we also implements the require(), assert() and revert() statements.

+- require(): Used for input validation and precondition checks, ensuring certain conditions are met before proceeding.
+- revert(): Handles exceptions by reverting transactions, undoing state changes, and providing error messages.
+- assert(): Used for internal error checking, catching programming errors and ensuring invariants hold true.

 ## Getting Started

 ### Executing Program